CROPP FY16 Program Elements

 Each structure/organization is responsible for appointing 1-2 Pilot Program Coordinators (PPC1) whose responsibility will be to:

-- Consult within the applicable structure/organization and assist members, where needed, in completing DRAFT Trip Proposals via the Wiki.
+- Consult within the applicable structure/organization and assist members, where needed, in completing an Outreach Strategic Plan DRAFT and DRAFT Trip Proposals via the Wiki templates provided within the Community Workspaces area.

 - Facilitate and manage trip pre-approvals within the organization and with the appropriate ICANN Stakeholder Engagement Vice-President.